-Tier 4 projects are recommended to be substantially completed within 25 years of approval of the Bicycle Master
+Tier 4 projects are recommended to be substantially completed within 25 years of approval of the Bicycle Master Plan.
+These projects include:

 - All remaining bikeways that are recommended for completion within the 25-year life of the plan. - Several heavily-used recreational bicycling routes.